dart-lang/build/build_runner/README.md

 </p>

-The `build_runner` package provides a concrete way of generating files using Dart code, outside of tools like `pub`.
-Unlike `pub serve/build`, files are always generated directly on disk, and rebuilds are _incremental_ - inspired by tools such as [Bazel][].
+The `build_runner` package provides a concrete way of generating files using Dart code.
+Files are always generated directly on disk, and rebuilds are _incremental_ - inspired by tools such as [Bazel][].

 > **NOTE**: Are you a user of this package?
 You may be interested in
 > simplified user-facing documentation, such as our